Welcome

 Cherubs

-Cherubs will be given a blue polo shirt to wear during the service.
+We wear a cassock and cotta that matches the Adult Choir.
 It sets them apart as someone who has a special job for the church.
 Do you see anyone else wearing strange outfits?

 Volunteers needed